Keto Diet | Health Benefits | Practical Advantages | FAQ | Studies

 12. Reduces Inflammation

-Not only sweetened foods and beverages but also other refined carbohydrates promote inflammation in the body (Buyken et al. 201437).
+Sweetened foods and beverages and other refined carbohydrates promote inflammation in the body (Buyken et al. 201437).

 Unlike low-fat diets, keto can effectively reduce inflammation in the body (Forsythe et al. 200838), since ketones have antioxidant properties that reduce oxidative stress in our cells (Greco et al. 201539).